EvandriRidho/EvandriRidho/README.md

 ###

 <p align="left">My name is Evandri Ridho Hasmono.
-I am currently studying in the Information Technology major, and I aspire to become a software developer.</p>
+I am currently pursuing a degree in Information Technology with a strong passion for software development.
+I am dedicated to expanding my technical expertise and building innovative solutions to real-world problems.</p>

 ###